COVID-19 pandemic in Newfoundland and Labrador: COVID-19 Omicron Variant Outbreak

 During the live media briefing on January 12, 2022, Dr. Janice Fitzgerald announced 502 new COVID-19 cases (in the last 24-hours) and 229 historical cases, 494 recoveries, and seven people in hospital.
 The province is now reporting 6,443 active cases throughout Newfoundland and Labrador, with the majority of which located in the Eastern Health (4,481) and Labrador-Grenfell Health (1,250) regions.
 CBC Reporter Peter Cowan asked Health Minister John Haggie if there are patients in ICU due to COVID-19, to which the Minister said yes; however, Haggie declined, initially, to say how many people are in ICU due to COVID-19 because of privacy reasons, but did say there are fewer than 10.
 A few moments later, Haggie told the reporter there were three people in ICU due to COVID-19.
 Dr. Fitzgerald said "Our goal now is to keep flattening the curve and protecting our most vulnerable", and cautioned "we are not out of the woods yet" as the province needs another week or two to see if hospitalizations will spike like other jurisdictions.

 On January 13, 2022, officials reported 520 new COVID-19 cases (in the last 24-hours), 166 historical cases, and 998 recoveries, leaving an active caseload of 6,131.
 There was also one more person admitted to hospital in the last 24-hours, bringing the total to eight patients; five in non-critical care and three in the ICU.
 The Department of Education announced in a news release that January 24, 2022, has been set as a tentative date for students to return to in-person learning.
 The release stated the distribution of Rapid antigen test kits are underway and will be rolled out to students, teachers, and staff once the return date has been finalized.
 All students, teachers, and staff will be required to complete two tests 72 hours prior to the return of in-person instruction; one test should be taken on Friday, January 21, 2022, and the other on Monday, January 24, 2022.

 Officials reported 404 new COVID-19 cases (in the last 24-hours) on January 14, 2022, along with 71 historical cases, for a total of 475 new cases.
 There were also 1,029 recoveries and one new death.
 The death was a female in the Western Health region who was 70 years of age or older.
 The province is reporting 5,583 active cases.
 There is still eight people in hospital, five in non-critical care and three in ICU.

 The ministry tweeted on January 15, 2022, that the province is reporting 314 new COVID-19 cases (in the last 24-hours) and three historical cases, along with 412 recoveries, and one new death.
-The death was a male over the age of 70 years who resided in the Eastern Health region.
+The death was a male over the age of 70 who resided in the Eastern Health region.
 One more person was hospitalized in the last 24-hours, bringing the total to nine people.
 There are now 5,171 active cases across Newfoundland and Labrador.